Home / Blogs & Insights / How to Start an Online Casino in 2026

 7. Commit to ongoing reporting: monthly revenue reports, player complaints logs, and quarterly audits.

 Hire a local gaming lawyer before you apply.
-The cost — typically $5,000–$20,000 — is always less than the cost of a rejected application or a licence suspension later.
+This cost — often running from a few thousand to tens of thousands of dollars depending on jurisdiction — is typically less than the cost of a rejected application or a licence suspension later.

 Step 4: Company Formation and iGaming Banking

-Banking alone takes 8–16 weeks, even with a gaming-specialist bank.
+Banking typically takes several weeks to a few months even with a gaming-specialist bank — timelines vary by jurisdiction and your compliance documentation.
 Factor this into your launch timeline from day one.

 Corporate structure for an online casino business